Sorting fact, disinformation after Russian attack on Ukraine

 Associated Press journalists are documenting military activity across Ukraine, where disinformation is spiking during a Russian ground and air offensive

-KYIV, Ukraine -- Associated Press journalists are documenting military activity across Ukraine, where disinformation is spiking during a Russian ground and air offensive.
-With social media amplifying a torrent of military claims and counter-claims, determining exactly what is happening can difficult.
-Here's a look at some of what can be confirmed.
+KYIV, Ukraine -- Associated Press journalists around Ukraine and beyond are documenting military activity during Russia's invasion.
+With disinformation rife and social media amplifying military claims and counter-claims, determining exactly what is happening is difficult.
+Here’s a look at what could be confirmed Friday.

 Activity with direct witnesses: